shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/fD8r2tF/Figure16-1.png"></center>

-Step 2: The user switches to Project View by selecting an existing Project using select p/index.
-If no such project exists, the user must create the project using project n/name before selecting.
+Step 2: The user switches to Project View by selecting an existing Project using `select p/index`.
+If no such project exists, the user must create the project using `project n/name` before selecting.
 This sets the projectIndex variable to be the index of the project in the Projects List.

 Step 3: After the user has selected the project, the state changes from Home View to Project View

 <center><img src="https://i.ibb.co/XZSMc84/Figure16-2.png"></center>

-Step 4: The user then requires an existing task and an existing member to assign the member to the task using assign t/taskIndex m/memberIndex.
-If any one of then does not exist, create tasks with task n/name and create members with member n/name.
+Step 4: The user then requires an existing task and an existing member to assign the member to the task using `assign t/taskIndex m/memberIndex`.
+If any one of then does not exist, create tasks with `task n/name` and create members with `member n/name`.

 Step 5: Once the member has been assigned, the task instance of the specified task will have its teamMember field linked to the specified teamMember instance.